Dimitrius Underwood: Struggles with bipolar disorder

 Starting in 2002, he served stints in the Dallas County Jail for aggravated robbery on a paraplegic driver, assault on a police officer, and evading arrest.
 He spent his time in a closed custody cell.
 In February 2003, Underwood was transferred from Lew Sterrett Justice Center to the North Texas State Hospital in Vernon.

 In April 2004, Underwood was arrested for refusing to get out of his stalled car on a highway.
 He was taken to Parkland Memorial Hospital.

 In 2007, Underwood entered the Philadelphia Industrial Correctional Center, and left in February 2011.

 Personal life

 A few months after Underwood enrolled at Michigan State University, his father died from leukemia at the age of 47.

-In 2007, Charles Robinson of Yahoo!
-Sports listed Underwood as one of the worst first-round picks (at the 29th slot) since the AFL-NFL merger.
-According to the article, Underwood missed most of his senior year, and his coaches at Michigan State warned NFL scouts that he was not mentally stable enough to play in the NFL.
-In Robinson's view, by ignoring these warnings the Vikings made "arguably the dumbest pick ever made in the first round."

-In a September 28, 2010 article Yahoo Sports noted Underwood's mental health issues as a case in point in regard to the NFL falling short in helping players who suffer from various mental illnesses that are in no small part connected to the pressures of the job of an NFL athlete.
+In a September 28, 2010 article, Yahoo Sports noted Underwood's mental health issues as a case in point in regard to the NFL falling short in helping players who suffer from various mental illnesses that are in no small part connected to the pressures of the job of an NFL athlete.
 The 2010 article also pointed out that "Underwood was tormented by visions of the apocalypse.
 He used to write notes discussing the end of the world on pieces of paper the size of postage stamps.
 When he was in a normal state, he could be engaging in conversation.
 He was funny and intelligent.
 He also exuded physical confidence and had extraordinary talent."